alongidron/molgurath_wiki/index.md

 ---
 layout: default
-title: Monstrum Guide
+title: molgurath Guide
 ---

-# Monstrum Guide
+# molgurath Guide
 ## Explore the Guide
 ## [Characters](character/characters.md) &nbsp;&nbsp;&nbsp; [Storyline](storyline.md)

-## Welcome to Monstrum Guide Wiki
+## Welcome to molgurath Guide Wiki

  Use the navigation links above to explore the different aspects of the story.